 In an effort to encourage reporting of hazing incidents, the court may grant immunity from civil or criminal prosecution to any person reporting a specific hazing incident involving a student in an educational institution to the Assistant Vice President of Student Affairs or other appropriate official at A&M-Texarkana.
 A person reporting in bad faith or with malice is not protected by this section.

 In accordance with requirements of the Texas Education Code, Section 51.936(c), the following organization(s) have been disciplined for hazing and/or convicted for hazing as of the last three years when the sanction was complete.
-There have been no organizations disciplined for hazing in the last three years.
+Phi Lambda Chi, Spring 2021.

 To report an act of hazing, please contact the Office of Student Life at (903) 223-3116 or the Assistant Vice President of Student Affairs at (903) 223-3062.